 Fast.
 Simple.
 3 Easy Steps.

-The Texas Food Handlers Certification is an accreditation approved by the Texas Department of State Health Services and issued upon successful completion of a food safety course and final exam.
+The Texas Food Handler Card Certificate is an accreditation approved by the Texas Department of State Health Services and issued upon successful completion of a food safety course and final exam.

 Who is a food handler?